julielinx/julielinx.github.io/_posts/2020-05-19-24_class_score_implement.md

 ### Overview

-The metrics I decided I'm interested in while completing [Entry 23](https://julielinx.github.io/blog/23_class_score_theory/), along with where they're available is recapped below:
+The metrics I decided I'm interested in while completing [Entry 23](https://julielinx.github.io/blog/23_class_score_theory/), along with where they're available are recapped below:

 - No information rate: easily obtained using the dummy classifiers
 - Cohen’s Kappa: `metrics` module